 How to disable VoiceOver

-The Home screen is where we’re going to begin this tutorial at, since it’s a great place to start.
+The Home Screen is where we’re going to begin this tutorial since it’s a great place to start.
 Without further ado, follow these steps:

-2) Tap once on the Settings app to select it, then double tap on it to launch it.
+- Tap once on the Settings app to select it, then double-tap on it to launch it.

-3) When the Setting app opens, tap once on the General section, then double tap on it to open it:
+- When the Setting app opens, tap once on the Accessibility section, then double-tap on it to open it.

-5) From here, you will need to tap on the VoiceOver section to select it, and then double tap on it to open it.
+- From here, you will need to tap VoiceOver in the Vision section to select it and then double-tap on it to open it.

-6) Once you can see the VoiceOver toggle switch, tap on it once to select it, and then double tap on it to toggle it off.
+- Once you can see the VoiceOver toggle switch, tap it once to select it, and then double-tap on it to toggle it off.